AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 - Rules with `$removeparam` modifier can be used [**only in trusted filters**](#trusted-filters).
 - `$removeparam` rules are compatible with [basic modifiers](#basic-rules-basic-modifiers), [content-type modifiers](#content-type-modifiers), and with `$important` and `$app` modifiers.
-The rules which have any other modifiers are considered invalid and will be discarded.
+Rules with any other modifiers are considered invalid and will be discarded.

 :::